 In the next block at the corner of Fourth Avenue and J Street is a shopping treasure everyone adores.
 It’s Cost Plus World Market (19) (619-236-1737).
 This warehouse-sized building carries an incredible selection of imported items from Asia and around the world.
 Plus, they pride themselves on carrying a fine selection of wines at reasonable prices.

 J Street is the most popular corridor for foot traffic from the Gaslamp Quarter to East Village.
 Here is where you will find many more popular restaurants and night spots.

 You’ll find one of the East Village’s best breakfast spots at the corner of J Street and Thirteenth Avenue.
 It’s The Mission at 1250 J St. (619-232-7662).
 This is where hungry diners come for simple, healthy, great-tasting food.
-Be sure to use their discount coupon.
 A popular breakfast selection is their blueberry cornmeal pancakes which are decorated with a tart berry purée, powdered sugar and fresh fruit.
 Also delicious are their Latino breakfast plates, like the pappas loco which are rosemary potatoes served with grilled jalapeños, black beans, cheese, avocado and sour cream.
 They also have locations in Mission Beach and North Park.
 See Restaurants.

 Plus, before, during or after a Padres baseball game, or even when there is no game, Bub’s @ The Ballpark at 715 J St. (619-546-0815) is where locals come to mingle.
 This casual bar, complete with peanut shells on the floor, features ice cold drinks, classic bar fare like spicy chicken wings and tantalizing tater tots, as well as big-screen TVs to watch your favorite sports.
 They even have an indoor basketball hoop where you and your friends can HORSE around.